 - The approximate date you acquired donated property – or approximate date the property was completed if it was created, produced, or manufactured.

 - The cost, or other basis, and any adjustments to the basis, of property held fewer than 12 months.
-If available, include this information for property held 12 months or more.
 This requirement doesn’t apply to publicly traded securities.

 If your noncash single charitable donation for one item or a group of similar items is more than $5,000,